Which analyst expects NextPlay Technologies Inc. (NXTP) to perform well in the near future? - The Dwinnex

-As of close of business last night, NextPlay Technologies Inc.’s stock clocked out at $0.11, down -6.75% from its previous closing price of $0.12.
-In other words, the price has decreased by -$0.0082 from its previous closing price.
-On the day, 1306261 shares were traded.
-NXTP stock price reached its highest trading level at $0.1400 during the session, while it also had its lowest trading level at $0.1122.
+In the latest session, NextPlay Technologies Inc. (NASDAQ: NXTP) closed at $0.11 up 1.15% from its previous closing price of $0.11.
+In other words, the price has increased by $+0.0013 from its previous closing price.
+On the day, 1333597 shares were traded.
+NXTP stock price reached its highest trading level at $0.1198 during the session, while it also had its lowest trading level at $0.1070.

 Sponsored